Fixed versus adjustable loans

-You can choose a fixed-rate loan to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Baywide Funding Corporation at 650 428 0234 to learn more.
+You might choose a fixed-rate loan in order to lock in a low rate.
+People select these types of loans when interest rates are low and they wish to lock in at the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
+Call Baywide Funding Corporation at 650 428 0234 for details.

-You might choose an Adjustable Rate Mortgage to take advantage of a lower initial interest rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky when property values go down and borrowers can't sell their home or refinance their loan.
+You might choose an ARM to take advantage of a very low introductory rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs can be risky in a down market because homeowners could be stuck with increasing rates when they can't sell their home or refinance at the lower property value.